Skilled analysis leads to increased cash flow.

 - Increase cash flow

-Even if you purchased, constructed, or expanded the building in a prior year, a cost segregation study and a simply change in accounting method can allow you to currently claim the depreciation deductions you failed to claim in prior years without having to amend prior-year tax returns.
+Even if you purchased, constructed or expanded the building in a prior year, a cost segregation study and a simple change in accounting method can allow you to claim the depreciation deductions of prior years without having to amend prior-year tax returns.

-Teams have the right combination of engineering skills, construction knowledge, and income tax expertise to deliver an independent, third-party report that maximizes depreciation benefits and provides fully documented support in case of an IRS audit.
+The Wipfli team has the right combination of engineering skills, construction knowledge and income tax specialization to deliver an independent, third-party report that maximizes depreciation benefits and provides fully documented support in case of an IRS audit.

 Steve Barnes is a manager on the cost segregation team with expertise in the engineering approach of cost segregation for both new construction projects and purchased properties.
 His understanding of construction finances and his ability to analyze construction documents are important assets in the process of cost segregation projects.